I’m either an awesome, crafty parent or a really crappy one. It depends on how you look at.

 I don’t know about you, but my husband loves himself some baseball.
 As luck would have it, so do I, and we have lots of happy memories of attending Dodger games together (most of them before we had kids).

+Father’s Day is so fun when you’re a new dad.
+I’m sure even the manliest of men can’t help but feel sentimental about their new role in life.
 I couldn’t really help but swoon when I saw this adorable photo of dad and baby cuddled up in a football blanket.
-It got me to thinking how adorable it would be as a Father’s Day gift or for a new dad.
+It got me to thinking…

 If you’ve ever stopped by my blog before, you know I’m a huge DIY gifter.
 Not only do do-it-yourself gifts save money, I also find them to be really thoughtful.
 Every holiday I scour the internet for good DIY gift ideas – i.e. something I would actually be proud to give to someone and something that suits their personality/lifestyle; not something cheesy that I’m giving just because it was free or cheap to make.